Rome Travel Guide

 Hadrian’s Villa (Villa Adriana)

-Built around the 2nd century AD as a vacation home for the Roman Emperor Hadrian, this villa complex eventually became the home of various emperors until it fell into disuse and eventually gutted.
+Built around the 2nd century AD as a vacation home for the Roman Emperor Hadrian, Villa Adriana Tickets stands as a testament to the opulence and grandeur of ancient Roman architecture.
+This villa complex eventually became the home of various emperors until it fell into disuse and eventually gutted.
 While only its ruins remain today, it still remains a sight to behold; it is now recognized as a UNESCO World Heritage Site.

 Pantheon